workos/next-b2b-starter-kit/README.md

 2. Run `pnpm install` to install dependencies
 3. Run `pnpm run setup` to set up the app
 4. Run `pnpm run dev` to start the development server

+## Testing

+When running locally or using the deployed [demo app](https://b2b-starter-kit.vercel.app/), use the following test card numbers for the Stripe Checkout flow:

+- Card number: 4242 4242 4242 4242
+- CVC: Any 3 digits
+- Expiration Date: Any future date
+- ZIP: Any 5 digits